fmiranda25/accounting-ledger/README.md

 ## Description

-The application starts with a home screen where the user is prompted to either add a deposit, make a payment, navigate to the ledger to view past transactions, or to exit the program.
+The application starts with a home screen where you are prompted to either add a deposit, make a payment, navigate to the ledger to view past transactions, or to exit the program.

 ## Transaction Options
 ### Deposit